Skip to content

 Requirements, setup and usage documentation

 Software Stack The ESGF software stack requires Linux RedHat Enterprise or Rocky/Alma distributions.
 Administrators must have full sudo privileges to root access or a Kubernetes Cluster.
-The services are meant to run on webserver-grade hardware need a practical example here with cost estimate.
+The services are meant to run on webserver-grade hardware.
 For data-sharing nodes the storage holding your data must be mounted on the node.

 ESGF Docker Instructions and links to any issuses can be found here.

-Metagrid user interface To install the Metagrid UI for end-users to search and download data, read the documentation here and see the Github repo heredon't know if these links need updating?
+Metagrid user interface To install the Metagrid UI for end-users to search and download data, read the documentation here and see the Github repo here.

 2. Dataset publication